blacknon/lssh/README.md

 ## Description

-lssh is List selection formula ssh wrapper command
+lssh - ssh wrapper that connects ssh to the host selected from the list.

 ## Demo